 Keith Hoover focuses on implementing manufacturing-focused digital processes for fabric and apparel product development.
 He started his career as an illustrator for apparel brands, subsequently moving into product development.
 He devised digital color management programs for Ralph Lauren, Target, Lands' End, JCPenney, and Under Armour, ultimately leading to a process that eliminated labdips altogether.
 At Under Armour, Hoover championed the UA Lighthouse, driving digitalization and advanced manufacturing processes to build local-for-local sourcing.
 He has worked hands-on in mills worldwide.

-User Cathy Cole
+MOTIF Team Cathy Cole

 moderator CEO, MOTIF